asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

-As described [here](https://github.com/anholt/mesa/issues/12), the fragment shader can rely on the `element_number` of SIMD-element running an instance of the shader, and the `mul rotation` feature of the QPU, to calculate the derivatives.
+As described [here](https://github.com/anholt/mesa/issues/12), the fragment shader can rely on the `element_number` of SIMD-element running an instance of the shader, and on the `mul rotation` feature of the QPU, to calculate the derivatives.

 While testing the fragment shader, if the rotations were calculated as shown